Unconscious Bias in the Workplace

-According to Forbes the human brain unconsciously processes 11 million pieces of information per second compared to just 40 processed consciously.
-With such a significant number of decisions being processed and reached without being consciously aware, it is vital for organisations to become aware of the risks associated with this in the day to day running of their business and educate their people in order to develop and maintain a truly inclusive and high performing culture.
+It’s commonly quoted that the human brain processes eleven million pieces of information per second unconsciously, compared to just forty processed consciously.
+With such a significant amount of information processed without conscious awareness, it is vital for organisations to learn about the associated risks and how they might impact the day-to-day running of their business.
+Educating the workforce is key to develop and maintain a truly inclusive and high performing culture.

 So, what is unconscious bias?